aca18klc/scaling-octo-bassoon/README.md

 in here the pd.read_csv would be needed to be change for the filepath.

 Two files are in the src.
 One is a file with preprocessing method while other do not had the preprocessing method

+The data is based on https://github.com/swcwang/depression-detection, so you could check out the original data and coding from there